Photo: Total Focus Photography

-Lesmahagow Male Voice Choir is one of the longest existing organisations in our historic village in Clydesdale Scotland.
+About Us Lesmahagow Male Voice Choir is one of the longest existing organisations in our historic village in Clydesdale Scotland.
 We have been in existence, uninterupted since 1920, when the Choir was formed to take young men off the streets during a time of high unemployment.
-We are an amateur group ranging in age from 20 to 70.
+We are an amateur group ranging in age from 20 to 70 and beyond!.

 Our programme changes every year and covers a wide range of pieces, from modern through to classical.